aaronland/go-chicken/README.md

 ### If you're on a Mac

-I'm not suggesting you _should_ do this...only that you can
+I'm not suggesting you _should_ do this... only that you _can_ do this...

 ```
 $> yes | ./bin/chicken -language eng -clucking - | while read line ; do say $line; done